embolalia/resume/resume.md

     Software Engineer, October 2014 - present

+    -   Transitioned applications from traditional infrastructure to systems based on Docker and Kubernetes
     -   Developed RESTful applications in Python with Tornado
+    -   Worked on data streaming systems with Elixir and Kafka
+    -   Implemented metrics, alerting, and logging improvements
-    -   Integrated applications with Salesforce and MongoDB
+    -   Integrated applications with Salesforce

 *   **“Sopel”**

-    Lead Developer, July 2012 - present
+    Lead Developer, July 2012 - December 2017

     -   Headed an open-source software project
     -   Extended, maintained, and distributed a Python application